piowit/piowit/README.md

 - 🚗 I enjoy tweaking and fixing cars and motorcycles.
 - 🧠 I’m currently deepening my understanding of JavaScript.
 - 👯 I’m open to collaborating on anything intriguing!
 - 📚 Teaching is another passion of mine.
-Lately, I've been investing my efforts to train an enthusiastic super junior developer: my wife, [Kaja](https://github.com/kajawitek).
+I was giving a workshops about Hotwire on Ruby Warsaw Community Conference
+- ❤️ I'm also developing many small applications with my wife, [Kaja](https://github.com/kajawitek).
+We can tell that we have SoftwareHome :)

 ## Meet Me In Person 🤝